 The bill amends sections 23-27-01 and 23-27-02 of the North Dakota Century Code, focusing on the licensing of emergency medical services (EMS) operations.
-It establishes that the Department of Health and Human Services will license EMS operations and may designate their service areas, with a nontransferable license that can be approved by the department.
-The bill clarifies that an EMS operation must be separately licensed for each designated service area, allowing for operations to dispatch vehicles and personnel from multiple locations within that area.
-Additionally, it introduces provisions for operators to run substation ambulance services under a single license, provided certain conditions are met, such as the substation being designated before December 31, 2024.
+It establishes that the Department of Health and Human Services will license EMS operations and designate their service areas, with a nontransferable license that can only be transferred upon departmental approval.
+The bill clarifies that an EMS operation must be separately licensed for each designated service area, allowing for dispatch from multiple locations within that area.
+Additionally, it permits operators to run substation ambulance services under a single license if certain conditions are met, such as the substation being designated before December 31, 2024.

 Statutes affected: